cesar-douady/open-lmake/doc/src/rules.md

 If the value of an attribute (other than `cmd`) is dynamic, it is interpreted within open-lmake, not as a separate process as for the execution of cmd.
 This means:

-- Such executions are not parallelized, this has performance impact.
+- Such executions are not parallelized, this has a performance impact.
 - They are executed within a single python interpreter, this implies restrictions.

 Overall, these functions must be kept as simple and fast as possible, in favor of `cmd` which is meant to carry out heavy computations.